xapax/security/basics_of_linux.md

 ```
 awk '/search_pattern/ { action_to_take_on_matches; another_action; }' file_to_parse
 ```

 The search pattern takes regex.
-Do can exclude the search portion or the action portion.
+You can exclude the search portion or the action portion.

 This just prints every line of the file.
 ```